justinwilliamsrva/musician-suite/README.md

 DESIGN
-- Dashboard and Booking page should look similar to Classical RVA Website
+- Fonts and Nav should look similar to Classical RVA Website
-- App will use a subdomain of www.classicalrevolutionrva.com

 BOOKING
 - Users can create a gig with basic information(Location, Date, Music etc.)
 - Users can enter in instruments needed for the gigs and amount to be payed
-- Once submitted, the gig is sent to users who play the instruments needed and will also be added to the Dashboard
+- Once submitted, the gig is emailed to users who play the instruments needed and will also be added to the Dashboard

 EMAILS
 - Users will be able to click a button in the email to accept a gig.
-- Users who created the gig will receive updates if anyone has agreed to their gig
+- Users who created the gig will receive updates if anyone has applied to their gig.
-- All users involved will be notified if a musician has been selected
+- All users involved will be notified if a musician has been selected.

 USER SETTINGS
-- Users can create their account, delete their account, and change their password
+- Users can create their account, delete their account, and change their password.
-- Users can add what instruments they play
+- Users can add/update what instruments they play
-- Users can set payment limits(optional)

 DASHBOARD
  - Users can see all available gigs, current gigs they have been approved for and gigs where they have hired someone else